Frequently asked questions for current scholars

 No. Scholars do not receive a stipend for attending the mandatory orientation program.
 However, all approved travel costs are included for the mandatory orientation program as part of the scholarship.
 Scholars will receive a meal stipend prior to travelling to Maryland.

 Scholars receive up to a maximum of $9,500 during the academic year.
-Payments are deposited directly into the scholar's checking or savings account and are disbursed at the end of the month in September, December, February and May.
+Payments are deposited directly into the scholar's checking or savings account and are disbursed on or around the end of the month in September, November, January and March.
 However, Hollings scholarship program staff must first receive verification of enrollment as a full-time student at an accredited institution.